Skip to main content

 Soil testing usually means sending something to a lab, but we are experimenting with simple tests that farmers can do in the field to quickly assess a soil.
 The SLAKES app and the teabag index have been conducted across our farm and compared to prior maps of soil type.

-We have several subprojects using cattle weighing systems, including in-yard walkover weighers, and in-field Optiweighs.
+We worked with livestock production to develop new technologies to better manage livestock and pastures through real-time data for improved decision making.
+This information is important to optimise livestock production, health and welfare, and sustainability with digital technologies.
+Several subprojects were conducted using cattle weighing systems, including in-yard walkover weighers, and in-field Optiweighs.
 The latter is a young Australian company which has produced what is estimated to be the world’s first in-field cattle weighing system.
 Cattle are attracted to the weigher by a lick block, and are not stressed, whereas they need persuasion to use a walkover weigher.
-Producer gets a daily estimate of the herd weight, and can better plan pasture utilisation and time to sell.
+This technology gives the producer a daily estimate of the herd liveweight, growth rate and animal behaviour, allowing them to better plan pasture utilisation and time to sell, improving productivity and efficiency of production.

 A farmer looking at crops at Narrabri farm